Master of Science in Marine Biology

 A number of research and teaching assistantships as well as six summer fellowships are awarded annually in the graduate program.
 In addition, two full two-year fellowships in marine genomics are awarded annually to two new students.
 For information on additional financial assistance, please refer to the financial information section of this catalog.

-- A completed application form with a nonrefundable application fee of $50.
+- A completed online application with a nonrefundable application fee of $50.

 - A statement of goals.